ujjwalvivek/journey-original/README.md

 - Offscreen Buffer A uses `rgba16float` so temporal accumulation is not forced through an 8-bit intermediate.
 - Internal rendering preserves aspect ratio while capping the two half-float feedback targets to a 2560×1440 pixel budget.

-## Added controls
+## Current systems

-- Start / stop the train journey (freezes the Shadertoy scene clock without stopping the renderer).
+- Start or stop the train without stopping the world: journey distance pauses, smoke fades naturally, and rain, mist, wind, gusts, and cloud evolution keep moving on independent clocks.
 - Travel speed from 0.10× to 2.50×.
-- Authored environmental moods: Departure, Ember, Blue Hour, Sakura, Monsoon, Night Rail.
+- Authored scenes: Departure, Ember, Blue Hour, Sakura, Monsoon, and Night Rail, each with an explicit default physical-weather state.
+- Independent weather presets: Clear, Haze, Overcast, Drizzle, Monsoon, and Clearing, plus the weather attached to the selected scene.
+- Atmospheric depth through visibility, fog, horizon haze, moving low mist, atmospheric desaturation, and moisture-driven light scattering.
+- Three depth bands of analytic rain with authored density, contrast, angle, streak length, depth bias, and foreground amount.
+- Signed wind and a living gust field shared by clouds, rain, mist, and train smoke rather than timeline scrubbing.
+- Wetness that accumulates behind rainfall and dries independently, with deck sheen, wet-edge treatment, broken window-light reflections, and broader practical-light halos in moisture.
+- Staged, interruption-safe weather transitions and authored Passing Shower, Monsoon Front, and Quiet Air weather-front sequences.
-- Run an authored cue journey through Departure, Ember, Sakura, Monsoon, Blue Hour, and Night Rail with per-cue pacing and property-group transitions.
-  - When enabled, the experience follows this sequence, respecting the mood transitions parameters:
+- Cue a journey through Departure, Ember, Sakura, Monsoon, Blue Hour, and Night Rail with per-cue pacing and property-group transitions.
+When enabled, the experience follows this sequence and respects its authored transition profiles:

     | Cue        | Duration | Travel pace |
     | ---------- | -------- | ----------- |